-Telegraf can source metrics directly from the system it’s running on, pull metrics from third-party APIs, collect sensor data from Internet of Things (IoT) devices.
+With Telegraf, one can source metrics directly from the system it’s running on, pull metrics from third-party APIs, and collect sensor data from Internet of Things (IoT) devices.
 These tasks are made easier by over 200 available plugins, and the ease of plugin development means you can create your own plugin to suit your monitoring needs.

-Finally, you can write your data to to a variety of other datastores, services, and message queues.
-Including CrateDB.
+Finally, you can write your data to a variety of other data stores, services, and message queues, including CrateDB.

-With this setup, you can collect metrics with Telegraph and then take advantage of CrateDB's capacity for ingesting, storing, and analyzing huge amounts of data in real-time.
+With this setup, you can collect metrics with Telegraf and then take advantage of CrateDB's capacity for ingesting, storing, and analyzing huge amounts of data in real-time.

-I will show you how to do this on macOS, but these instructions should be trivially adaptable for Linux or Windows.
+I will show you how to do this on macOS, but these instructions should be adaptable for Linux or Windows systems.

-If you're using macOS, you can install Telegraf with Homebrew:
+If you're using macOS, you can install Telegraf from the Terminal with Homebrew:

 $ brew update $ brew install telegraf

-You will be presented with the option to start Telegraf as a system service, or use the system-wide configuration file.
+After running the commands above, I am presented with the option to start Telegraf as a system service or use the system-wide configuration file:

-For the purposes of this demo, however, I will show you how to set things up in a temporary fashion.
-You can easily adapt this process if you wish.
+For the purposes of this demo, however, I will show you how to set things up in a temporary fashion in the following section.

 $ telegraf \ --input-filter cpu \ --output-filter cratedb \ config > telegraf.conf